Are you ready to use Zoom? Here are some helpful resources for getting started!

 Any faculty member who plans to record a lecture or provide a virtual classroom environment can use Zoom.

-- Navigate to the Iona College Apps basket application on your desktop on the podium computer.
+- Navigate to the Iona University Apps basket application on your desktop on the podium computer.

 - Navigate to Zoom within the Apps basket, double-click to open and select Launch.